Biblical apocrypha: Vulgate prologues

 Jerome completed his translation of the Bible, the Latin Vulgate, in 405.
 The Vulgate manuscripts included prologues, in which Jerome clearly identified certain books of the older Old Latin Old Testament version as apocryphal – or non-canonical – even though they might be read as scripture.

 In the prologue to the books of Samuel and Kings, which is often called the Prologus Galeatus, he says:

 This preface to the Scriptures may serve as a "helmeted" introduction to all the books which we turn from Hebrew into Latin, so that we may be assured that what is not found in our list must be placed amongst the Apocryphal writings.
 Wisdom, therefore, which generally bears the name of Solomon, and the book of Jesus, the Son of Sirach, and Judith, and Tobias, and the Shepherd are not in the canon.
 The first book of Maccabees I have found to be Hebrew, the second is Greek, as can be proved from the very style.

-In the prologue to Ezra Jerome states that the third book and fourth book of Ezra are apocryphal; while the two books of Ezra in the Vetus Latina version, translating 1 Esdras and 2 Esdras of the Septuagint, are 'variant examples' of the same Hebrew original.
+In the prologue to Ezra, Jerome states that the third book and fourth book of Ezra are apocryphal; while the two books of Ezra in the Vetus Latina version, translating 1 Esdras and 2 Esdras of the Septuagint, are 'variant examples' of the same Hebrew original.

 In his prologue to the books of Solomon, he says:

-Also included is the book of the model of virtue (παναρετος) Jesus son of Sirach, and another falsely ascribed work (ψευδεπιγραφος) which is titled Wisdom of Solomon.
+Also included is the book of the model of virtue (πᾰνάρετος) Jesus son of Sirach, and another falsely ascribed work (ψευδεπῐ́γρᾰφος) which is titled Wisdom of Solomon.
 The former of these I have also found in Hebrew, titled not Ecclesiasticus as among the Latins, but Parables, to which were joined Ecclesiastes and Song of Songs, as though it made of equal worth the likeness not only of the number of the books of Solomon, but also the kind of subjects.
 The second was never among the Hebrews, the very style of which reeks of Greek eloquence.
 And none of the ancient scribes affirm this one is of Philo Judaeus.
 Therefore, just as the Church also reads the books of Judith, Tobias, and the Maccabees, but does not receive them among the canonical Scriptures, so also one may read these two scrolls for the strengthening of the people, (but) not for confirming the authority of ecclesiastical dogmas.